 Some expenses were eliminated as one-off expenses which are not expected to occur regularly in the future.
-The amount of one-off expenses incurred during the first half of fiscal year 2015 and eliminated in the derivation of the assumptions was 27 million yen (pre-tax), which mainly relate to costs for the allocations of shares to the third party in May 2015.
+The amount of one-off expenses incurred during the first half of fiscal year 2016 and eliminated in the derivation of the assumptions was 45 million yen (pre-tax), which were primarily non-recurring expenses related to the development of products with a premium refund feature.

-In general, life insurers experience a high per-policy expense for a while following their establishment and therefore the maintenance expense assumption has been set assuming a continuous increase in the number of policies in-force over the first 10 years (until March 31, 2018) of operation, so that the maintenance expense per policy decreases over this period, and the ultimate expense assumption has been allowed for from fiscal year 2017 onwards.
+In general, life insurers experience high levels of expense on a per-policy basis for a period following their establishment.
+The level of per-policy expense generally reduces over time as the company grows and reaches a more mature and stable state.
+As Lifenet is a relatively new entity, the maintenance expense assumptions have been set assuming a continuous increase in the number of policies in-force over the first 10 years (until March 31, 2018) of operation, so that the maintenance expense per policy decreases over this period.
+It is assumed an ultimate per-policy expense level is reached in fiscal year 2017 and applies from that time forward.
 In setting unit costs, Lifenet allows for consumption taxes (including local consumption tax), of 8% (until March 31, 2017) and 10% (from April 1, 2017 onwards).
-The inflation rate is set to 0%.
+The inflation rate is set to 0% for the first 40 years from the valuation date.
+Beyond the 40th year, inflation rates are increased based on the increase in forward rates to an ultimate inflation rate of 2%.